PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

 - An android device on which you install the [PDM mobile app](https://github.com/armPelionEdge/peliondevicemanagement-android) (Android only).

     A moderator between Device Management and remote IoT device.
-It synchronizes workflows when connected to Device Management and executes workflows over BLE when in the vicinity of IoT devices.
+It synchronizes workflows when connected to Device Management and executes jobs over BLE when in the vicinity of IoT devices.

 ### Step-by-step guide

 1. Create access policies and assign them to user groups:

     1. In Device Management Portal, select **Access management** > **Access policies**.
-    1. Activate the workflow assignments in your team by creating a global policy:
+    1. Activate the job assignments in your account by creating a global policy:
         1. Click **+ New access policy** at the top right of the screen.
         1. Under **Scope**, select **Selected functions** and set it to *run-workflow*.
-        1. Set the **Device ID** equal to `*`.(???)(???Groups?)
+        1. Set the **Device ID** equal to `*`.

+            **Note:** When you set **Device ID** equal to `*` you get a *0 matching device(s) currently in device directory* message.
+This is expected behavior because your devices are always offline and, therefore, have not registered in your device directory.
+        1. Assign the policy to a group or specific user.
         1. Click **Finish**.

-        **Note:** Skip these steps if you already have this policy in your team.
+        **Note:** Skip these steps if you already have this policy in your account.

     1. Create separate access policies for different groups, users or devices with different scopes.
         1. Click **+ New access policy** at the top right of the screen.